Drizzle Next Guide

 command.

-Given the table and column parameters, this command will generate the Next.js user interface, server actions, server components and client components.
+Given the table and column parameters, this command will generate the Next.js UI, server actions, server components and client components.
 And it will also generate the Drizzle database table definition.

 The -c